Multi-Armed Bandits and Quantum Channel Oracles: Setting and Main Results

 i.e., for simplicity we consider 0-1 loss in a classification problem or equivalently, we maximize the accuracy over the functions $f_i$.
 If we can access $x_j$ and evaluate $f_i$ this provides us with an oracle acting by

 where the reward for $\omega=(x,y)$ is given by $r_i(\omega)=\mathbf{1}_{y=f_i(x)}$.
 Now, the problem of best arm identification with respect to this oracle is equivalent to empirical risk minimization.
 Moreover, this oracle is exactly of the form introduced in \eqref{eq:def_oracle_general}.
-When considering this setting it is a reasonable assumption that the dataset can be accessed in arbitrary superposition, i.e., is stored in our computing device, and we can also evaluate functions $f_i$ and thus losses in superposition.
-The problem of empirical risk minimization and the relation to bandit problems was considered before in \cite{multi_armed_quantum}, where they consider an oracle that acts as
+When considering this setting, it is a reasonable assumption that the dataset can be accessed in arbitrary superposition, i.e., is stored in our computing device, and we can also evaluate functions $f_i$ and thus losses in superposition. \blue{ Note that this setup can also arise in the investigation of quantum systems.
+Suppose that we have a quantum system of interest with corresponding Hilbert space $\mc{H}_P$ and observables $A_i$ acting on this space.
+We assume for simplicity that $A_i \ket{\omega}= r_i(\omega)\ket{\omega}$ where $r_i(\omega)\in \{0,1\}$, i.e., the observables have eigenvalues 0 and 1 and can be simultaneously diagonalized.
+We are interested in finding the observable with the largest expectation, i.e.,